Skip to menu Skip to content Skip to footer

-It’s important to know that even if you don’t get the results you were hoping for, it isn’t THE END.
+It’s important to know that even if you don’t get the results you're hoping for, it isn’t THE END.
 It might feel like it for a hot minute, and that’s OK, but once you’ve moved (swiftly) past your existential dread, we want you to know there’s a light at the end of the tunnel.

 So, what happens if you don't get the ATAR you need?